carlynlee/strava_stuff/README.md

-# The Dead-Simple Step-by-Step Guide for Front-End Developers to Getting Up and Running with Node.JS, Express, Jade, and MongoDB
+# Aviation Stuff based on tutorial for Node, Express, MongoDB

-A tutorial and complete sample project for Front-End developers showing how to get Node, Express and Jade up and running, connected to MongoDB, and reading from / writing to the database.
+A simple project for aviation data showing how to get Node, Express and Jade up and running, connected to MongoDB, and reading from / writing to the database.

-*New: Completely Updated for Express 4.0 based code, with Generator-Express Scaffolding*

 ## Quickstart